ryanlanciaux/ryanlanciaux.github.com/content/blog/2019-09-20-mise-en-place-for-frontend-development/index.md

 [Brad Frost has an excellent book called Atomic Design](http://atomicdesign.bradfrost.com/) about building great design systems.
 In this book, ([and related article](http://bradfrost.com/blog/post/atomic-web-design/)) he defines a design system (or component library) as a series of levels.
 In this methodology, base level components are atoms, atoms compose into molecules, which compose into organisms and so on (I highly recommend Brad's [post](http://bradfrost.com/blog/post/atomic-web-design/) / [book](http://atomicdesign.bradfrost.com/) to really see this mindset in action).
 While I generally do not use the same terminology, I appreciate the concept of base level components and compound components for building reusable front-end applications.

-You may be noticing that some of these concepts may apply to the mise en place mindset we're discussing.
+You may notice that some of these concepts apply to the mise en place mindset we're discussing.
 We can build our components before creating a single screen / page in our application.

 ## How can we apply a mise en place philosophy to our codebase?

-If you're on board with this mindset, you may find it helpful to work on components in isolation, outside of the standard placement in application.
+If you're on board with this mindset, you may find it helpful to work on components in isolation, outside of the standard placement in an application.
 At the most simple level, we could create test pages for each component.
 This can introduce some challenges ensuring that the pages don't get deployed, that other developers know where to find them and other things of this nature.

 Thankfully, there are many tools for working with components in isolation.
 [Storybook](https://storybook.js.org/) is the one I use most.